 Both sides can also be fiercely loyal to their family's faith or the church they grew up in without much thought to doctrinal arguments.
 Obviously, there are a lot of possible reasons for the division between Catholicism and Protestantism, and while we should not divide over secondary issues, both sides agree that we must divide when it comes to primary issues.
-Beyond that, we can agree to disagree and worship where we find ourselves most in agreement.
 When it comes to Roman Catholicism and Protestantism, the differences are just too great to ignore.
 However, that does not give license for caricatures or ignorant judgments – both sides need to be honest in their assessments and try not to go beyond what God has revealed.

 Recommended Resource: The Unfinished Reformation: What Unites and Divides Catholics and Protestants After 500 Years by Alison & Castaldo